react-native-webrtc/react-native-callkeep/README.md

     - `selfManaged`: boolean (optional)
       When set to true, call keep will configure itself to run as a self managed connection service.
 This is an advanced topic, and it's best to refer to [Googles Documentation](https://developer.android.com/guide/topics/connectivity/telecom/selfManaged) on the matter.
-      - `displayCallReachabilityTimeout`: number in ms (optional) If provided, starts a timeout that check if the application is reachable and end the call if not (Default: null) You'll have to call `setReachable()` as soon as your Javascript application is started.
+      - `displayCallReachabilityTimeout`: number in ms (optional) If provided, starts a timeout that checks if the application is reachable and ends the call if not (Default: null) You'll have to call `setReachable()` as soon as your Javascript application is started.

 `setup` calls internally `registerPhoneAccount`, `registerEvents` and `setSettings`.

-You can alternatively just call `setSettings()` with the same option as setup to define only your settings.
+You can alternatively just call `setSettings()` with the same option as `setup()` to define only your settings.

 # Constants